 Many industrial players have been trying to imitate the success of B2C platforms in the last couple of years, motivated by the scale these B2C businesses have achieved.
 However, it seems that a key reason for success of the B2C platforms was a combination of simplicity and focus.
 Many B2B platform scenarios suffer from the fact that industrial solutions often tend to be much more complex, and require a broader approach.
 For example, creating a platform that brokers holiday apartments can not be compared to a platform that brokers automotive sensor data.
 The latter has to deal with more complex stakeholders, as well as a much higher diversity of data sources (there can be dozens of different sensors on a car, and they will differ from model to model).
 Since many AIoT use cases are of an industrial nature, there also seems to be an opportunity here to address this.

-The basic concept of a multi-sided business platform has been well described by G. Parker et. al. in Platform Revolution: How Networked Markets Are Transforming the Economy.
+The basic concept of a multi-sided business platform has been well described by G. Parker et al. in Platform Revolution: How Networked Markets Are Transforming the Economy.
 The platform provides the infrastructure (e.g., an appstore) and brings together producers and consumers.
 The producers are creating the platform content (e.g., apps in the appstore), while the consumers are buying or using it (e.g., by downloading apps to their smartphones).

-Three paradigm shifts are described as key for moving towards a platform business model.
+Three paradigm shifts are described as key for moving toward a platform business model.
 First, the move from resource control to resource orchestration.
 Traditional companies have tangible assets on their own balance sheets, e.g., real estate, factories or mines.
 Platform businesses are based on a less tangible asset, the ecosystem of providers and consumers.
 The value of AirBnB is the large community of holiday home owners and seekers.
 Second, from internal optimization to external interaction".
 Again, traditional companies are focusing on internal activities to create and sell products or services.
-Platform business focus on value creation by building external ecosystems.
+Platform businesses focus on value creation by building external ecosystems.
 Third, "from a focus on customer value to a focus on ecosystem value".
 Traditional companies focus on the lifetime value of their customers.
 Platform companies focus on creating network effects between their customers.

 AIoT-enabled platforms include physical products or assets as a key part of the ecosystem that creates the platform network effect.
 For example, this can mean that physical products provide data, which is then consumed by platform customers - either human users, or other physical products.
-IoT enables the connectivity, either in a producer or a consumer role, or both.
+The IoT enables connectivity, either in a producer or a consumer role or both.
 AI can support the producer in creating a meaningful offering.
 Equally, it can support the consumer in making use of the platform, e.g., by processing data from a platform in a customer-specific way.
 Alternatively, AI can be applied by the platform operator to create swarm intelligence that benefits from multiple data producers.

 The authors of the platform revolution provide three recommendations for building a platform: magnetism (producers and consumers must attract each other), user-generated content, and implicit creation of value by the platform owner.
 Applying this to an AIoT-enabled platform, this means: